Back to Blog

 AccommodationWho QualifiesHow to Request

-N-648 Medical WaiverThose with medical conditions affecting learningDoctor completes form for citizenship test exemption
+N-648 Medical WaiverThose with medical conditions affecting learningLicensed doctor completes Form N-648 certifying disability

 Citizenship for Senior Arabs

-• N-648 medical disability waiver for those unable to learn
+• N-648 medical disability waiver for those with conditions preventing learning or testing

-• Interpreter allowed at interview (you bring or USCIS provides)
+• Interpreter allowed at interview - you bring your own or USCIS provides one at no cost

-• Ability to bring family member for support
+• Ability to bring a family member to the interview for emotional support

 Common Immigration Services for Seniors

-• Green card renewal (I-90) - especially important for seniors
+• Green card renewal (I-90) - $540 filing fee, critical for maintaining benefits eligibility

 The N-648 Medical Waiver

-For senior Arabs with medical conditions that prevent them from learning English or civics, the N-648 waiver provides relief:
+For senior Arabs with medical conditions that prevent them from learning English or civics, the N-648 waiver provides essential relief from testing requirements.
+This waiver is one of the most important tools for elderly naturalization applicants, and proper preparation of the form is critical to approval.

-What it does: Exempts the applicant from English and/or civics test requirements
+What it does: Exempts the applicant from the English language test and/or the civics knowledge test requirements for naturalization.
+The applicant must still attend the interview and answer questions about their N-400 application through an interpreter.

 How We Help Senior Arabs